micmarsh/clojure-pure-io/gist.md

   [m-result (fn [v] (IOResult. v)) m-bind (fn [m f] (IOBind. m f))])
 ```
-Althought I've deferred the actual work of the functions to two custom Clojure/Java types (which we'll get to in a second), you can see the two operations defined here:
+Although I've deferred the actual work of the functions to two custom Clojure/Java types (which we'll get to in a second), you can see the two operations defined here:
 *  `m-result` (called `return` in Haskell) will wrap the given value `v` in an `io-m` monad
 *  `m-bind` (called `(>>=)` in Haskell), will use the function `f` to "transform" (again, purely functionally), the value inside the given monad `m`.